★ BEST INVESTING TOOLS COMPARISON ★

 Does Morningstar Investor or Yahoo Finance have real-time data?

-Yahoo Finance offers real-time data feeds, which is essential for active traders.
-Morningstar Investor uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Yahoo Finance offers real-time data, which matters if you trade actively.
+Morningstar Investor runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from Morningstar Investor and Yahoo Finance?

-Yahoo Finance supports data exports to CSV.
-Morningstar Investor has more limited export options.
+Yahoo Finance exports to CSV.
+Morningstar Investor is stingier about getting data out.

 Can I track my portfolio with Morningstar Investor or Yahoo Finance?